 The Cu Chi Tunnels are not frightening for most kids, but they are sobering.
 Be aware that there is also a gun range where visitors 16 and up can pay a surcharge to fire assault rifles, unfortunately positioned next to a rest area and snack bar — the noise is quite loud and unsettling.

 TIP: Bring plenty of drinkable water, sunscreen and bug repellent, as you’ll be in the woods with patchy shade.
 Handheld fans are nice to have too.

-Editor’s Note: Photos by Lisa Frederick except where noted.
+Editor’s Note: Photos by Lisa Frederick.